Zion & Bryce Hiking – Lodge-based

-- Please remember to always pack essential items such as appropriate identification, money, eyewear, a change of clothing, hiking boots and medications in your carry-on baggage, in case your luggage is delayed.
+- Please remember to always pack essential items such as your passport, money, eyewear, a change of clothing, hiking boots and medications in your carry-on baggage, in case your luggage is delayed.

 - Cotton is wonderful in warm weather.
-However, once it becomes wet, it will drain your body heat.
-Bring wool or synthetics such as Capilene®, MTS® and Thermax®.
+However, once it becomes wet from rain, water, or sweat, it will drain your body heat.
+Bring quick-drying synthetics such as Capilene, MTS and Thermax.

 - Always test your layers before a trip.
 Your outer layer should fit easily over the inside ones without binding and bunching up.

-- Make sure boots are broken-in.
+- Make sure hiking boots are broken in.
 Bring moleskin for foot treatment.
 Thin liner socks worn under regular hiking socks may minimize the risk of blisters.
 The liner sock should be synthetic, not cotton.
 Test your sock combination before you go on the trip.

 - Stuff sacks are great for sorting gear.
 Use different sizes/colors to differentiate contents.